-After you’ve detected the reason you proceed with changes in your pricing, you need to decide on how to achieve a smooth introduction of the price adjustments being an increase or decrease.
+After you’ve detected the reason you proceed with changes in your product line or service pricing, you need to decide on how to achieve a smooth introduction of the price adjustments being an increase or decrease.

 Do your homework

-First and foremost, you cannot move forth without doing market research to see how other companies adjust their prices and how audiences respond to them.
+First and foremost, you cannot move forth without doing market research to see how other companies manage their product line pricing and how audiences respond to them.
 So, take some time to check out the price lists in your industry and the trends that circulate around.
-Research will give you a lot of valuable information about the pricing strategies that other companies follow as well as they ways that companies choose to reveal and advertise their pricing plans to their audiences.
+Research will give you a lot of valuable information about the pricing strategies that other companies follow and the ways that companies choose to reveal and advertise their pricing adjustments to their audiences.

 Make value-based price adjustments

-The fairest kind of price changes are the ones that seem most logical.
+The fairest kinds of price changes are the ones that seem most logical.
 Unjustifiable sudden price raises do not really have a positive effect on your clientele.
 The relation between value and price should be analogous so that new advancements should be paired with a new price.
 After all, your new features and innovations should be rewarded with rates that correspond to the struggle backstage.
 Product line pricing adjustments should clearly show that the different tiers of product prices offer features, not to be found elsewhere or too helpful to charge less for them.

 Communicate with your customers

 Your customers are to your company what fan clubs are to pop stars.
 So, you need to actually consider their views.
 They won’t dictate your decision, but they can provide valuable feedback.
-For example, if you’re planning to considerably raise your prices considerably due to the introduction of new features, you should be sure that your clientele is loyal enough to go along with it.
+For example, if you’re planning to raise your prices considerably due to the introduction of new features, you should be sure that your clientele is loyal enough to go along with it.

 At the same time, if you have already decided on the price adjustments, then make sure they are for the right reasons.
 Of course, you should always remember to get your existing customers on board with heads-up emails, special prices as well as a good explanation for the change.